-An official change in schedule may be made only with special permission from the student's advisor and the Academic Dean.
+An official change in schedule may be made only with special permission from the student's advisor and the Dean of Instruction.
 This includes adding and dropping of courses.
 All changes must be made not later than the dates designated in the college calendar.
-The student must file a change of schedule form with the Registrar after the change has been approved by the Academic Dean.
+The student must file a change of schedule form with the Registrar after the change has been approved by the Dean of Instruction.
 No student will receive credit for a course in which he/she is not enrolled.
 Any student who unofficially drops a course will receive a grade of "F".
 A fee of \$2.50 must be made for each change in schedule.

-Official Change of Schedule - A change of schedule approved by the student's advisor and the Academic Dean.
+Official Change of Schedule - A change of schedule approved by the student's advisor and the Dean of Instruction.

-Unofficial Change of Schedule - A change of schedule not approved by the student's advisor and the Academic Dean.
+Unofficial Change of Schedule - A change of schedule not approved by the student's advisor and the Dean of Instruction.